toronik/env/README.md

 Java library for a microservice environment emulation.

 Idea is to be agnostic to tools used for specific external system emulation (e.g. docker, remote server, java standalone app or process).
-It enables to build up mixed environment consisted of differently set upped systems.
+It enables to build up mixed environment.

 ### How to use